songhui/ENACT-Business-Models/BusinessModels/Diversifier.md

     <td rowspan="1">
       <p>

-Current solutions: Current solutions: (i) Existing deployment tools such as Ansible and GeneSIS on targeting at single IoT device sets, but not a large number of similar device sets (IoT fleet). (ii) fleet management tools or platforms, such as Azure IoT Hub, Balena, etc., do not support diversity managemnet among the fleet.
+Current solutions: Current solutions: (i) Existing deployment tools such as Ansible and GeneSIS on targeting at single IoT device sets, but not a large number of similar device sets (IoT fleet). (ii) Fleet management tools or platforms, such as Azure IoT Hub, Balena, etc., requires manual assigment of software variants into devices. (iii) Orchestration tools, such as Kubernetes, automatically assign software components to physical nodes within a cluster, but ignores the differences between nodes.

   </p>
     </td>